Margin-Aware Intra-Class Novelty Identification for Medical Images: Method

 \subsection{Architecture}

-Fig.~\ref{fig:model} shows the network architecture of TEND, which is a two-stage novelty detector with an AutoEncoder~\cite{mcclelland1986parallel} as the feature extractor backbone.
+Figure~\ref{fig:model} shows the network architecture of TEND, which is a two-stage novelty detector with an AutoEncoder~\cite{mcclelland1986parallel} as the feature extractor backbone.
 In order to train the feature extractor with only ID data, the AutoEncoder~\cite{mcclelland1986parallel} model (shown in the dotted blue box of Fig.~\ref{fig:model}) is optimized with a reconstruction loss function $L_{rec}$.
 The learnt bottleneck section will be frozen as indicated by the purple lock in Fig.~\ref{fig:model} and used for encoding/extracting image features in the second stage.
-To train the following binary discriminator without OOD data available, we consider adding nonlinear transformations on the original images to construct OOD samples inspired by Track et. al.~\cite{tack2020csi:tack}.
-The details of how to construct the nonlinear transformations are illustrated in Sec.~\ref{Transformations}.
+To train the following binary discriminator without OOD data available, we add transformations on the original images to construct distribution-shifted OOD samples based on the observation that some augmentations can be useful for OOD detection by considering them as fake OOD data~\cite{tack2020csi:tack}.
+The details of how to construct the transformations are explained in Sec.~\ref{Transformations}.
 The generated OOD data should be first fed to the trained encoder to obtain the corresponding deep features.
 Both of the encoded features of normal and transformed data are fed to the classifier simultaneously.
 With a convolutional (\textit{conv}) layer and a fully connected layer (\textit{FCN}), the classifier learns to identify the in-distribution data as normal class and the transformed images as outliers.
 A latent decision boundary between the two classes is optimized, the detection on true anomaly data is still not promising given the fact that the transformed images can not represent the true outliers' distribution.
 The decision boundary may not work for the anomalies in the feature space.
 To solve this problem, TEND adopts the margin-aware learning idea of DeepSVDD~\cite{ruff2018deep:ruff} to optimize a distance objective function simultaneously.
-Different from the objectives only for ID data~\cite{ruff2018deep:ruff}, TEND works on both the ID data and the fake OOD data by enforcing the embeddings of ID data to cluster around a voted center $O$ whereas pushing out the embeddings of the generated abnormal class with a predefined margin $R$.
+Different from the objectives only for ID data~\cite{ruff2018deep:ruff}, TEND works on both the ID data and the fake OOD data by enforcing the embeddings of ID data to cluster around a voted center $O$ (see Sec.~\ref{jointraining} for more details) whereas pushing out the embeddings of the generated abnormal class with a predefined margin $R$.